Beta — COLAClear is currently in beta. All reviews are free during the beta period. Results should be independently verified before submitting to TTB.

 Automated Pass/Fail

-22 checks that run automatically — health warning text, alcohol format, net contents, importer statements, geographic designations, and more.
-Includes California conjunctive labeling and Oregon varietal rules.
+24 checks that run automatically — health warning text and exact wording, alcohol format, net contents, standards of fill, importer statements, geographic designations, and more.
+Includes California conjunctive labeling (the state requirement to pair county appellations with "California") and Oregon varietal rules.

 Flagged for Review